arthurhammer/arthurhammer.de/_posts/2018-10-05-frame-grabber.md

 Three things cost most of the time: transition animations, the time slider in the video editor and managing albums in the Photo Library.

-First, the transition from a Photo Library album to the video editor and back.
+First, the transition from a photo album to the video editor and back.
 This was my first time implementing a [custom view controller transition](https://developer.apple.com/library/archive/featuredarticles/ViewControllerPGforiPhoneOS/CustomizingtheTransitionAnimations.html) and it's far from trivial.
 Initially, I wanted to make the dismissal interactive similar to the Photos app where you slide the video away with your finger.
 Taking the previous lesson to heart, I cut this short and decided to make the animation non-interactive.
 Still, I ended up learning a ton.

 Second, the slider to move through the video is a fully custom component.
 It has a fixed value indicator and a moving track.
 This makes picking out the right frame easier or so I tell myself.
 Looking back at it, the standard slider might have sufficed.